Rankings.io Logo Manticore Blue

 Qualitative research involves more one-on-one or small focus group interviews.

-This type of research lets you dig into the way people think and feel.
-In-depth interviews provide rich insights into the problems your audience faces and how they describe them.
-Qualitative research is cheaper than quantitative research but doesn’t provide the numbers to make statistical inferences.
+This type of research lets you explore people's thoughts and feelings.
+In-depth interviews provide rich insights into your audience's problems and how they describe them.
+Qualitative research is cheaper than quantitative research but doesn't provide the numbers to make statistical inferences.

 Most law firms start with qualitative research and then add in quantitative research later.